 For more information about workers’ compensation, contact the Workers’ Compensation Board of Alberta.

 Do you have any other rules I need to know about?

 A good way to avoid problems at work, such as disciplinary action or losing your job, is to find out all you can about the conditions of employment.
 Your employer may have an employee handbook or policy manual that states the rules or guidelines for dress codes and appearance, being late for work, missing a shift and other workplace issues.

 Alberta’s Employment Standards Code and Employment Standards Regulation are the minimum requirements for nearly all employers and employees in the province.
 Many employers provide working conditions that offer more than these minimum standards.

 Ask your employer about employment standards in your workplace.
 When you know what to expect—and what’s expected of you—you’ll feel more comfortable about your employer and the working environment.

 This article is intended as general information only and does not take the place of the Employment Standards Code.
-Consult the Employment Standards Code available on the Alberta Labour website for detailed information.
+Consult the Employment Standards Code [pdf] or the Employment Standards website for detailed information.